Engineering with Purpose to Improve Georgia’s Transportation Systems

 • Gwinnett County SPLOST Road Program, a program that is designed to support the county’s growing population and address its infrastructure needs.

-In his current role as Construction Quality Assurance Manager on Georgia’s I-285/I-20 East Interchange project, Francis is helping to see that one of the state’s busiest and most complex transportation upgrades is built to the highest standards.
-When completed, this transformative project aims to improve traffic flow and safety at what has long been considered one of the region’s most congested bottlenecks.
+In his current role on the I-285/I-20 East Interchange project one of the most complex transportation upgrades in the state Francis helps guide construction quality across a highly coordinated, fast-paced environment.
+Once complete, the project will significantly improve traffic flow and safety at what has long been considered one of metro Atlanta’s most congested bottlenecks.

 A Commitment to Growth, Learning and Leadership

-• Between infrastructure and the people it serves.
+• Between infrastructure systems and the people who rely on them.

 Brett Haggerty